 Browse our range of cottages in Grasmere and Rydal.

 7. Orrest Head, Windermere

 Famously the place where Wainwright was introduced to the Lake District, Orrest Head above Windermere is perhaps one of the easiest walks offering some of the most spectacular views.
 It's just a short walk from the village of Windermere, with a slight ascent that won't challenge you too much.
-After only 20-minutes you will find yourself at the peak and be able to admire the views over Lake Windermere and a panorama of the South Lakes fells.
+After only 20 minutes you'll find yourself at the peak and be able to admire the views over Lake Windermere as well as a panorama of the South Lakes fells.
 As Wainwright put it, "here the promised land is seen in all its glory."

 View our collection of properties in and around Windermere.

 Many people overlook Arnison Crag, on the south shores of Ullswater, as the walk up this fell starts in the same area as a popular route up Helvellyn.
 But to ignore it is to miss out on a spectacular view!
 It's well worth the rocky ascent to the summit, where you'll be rewarded with an outlook that literally stretches for miles.
 Take in the lake before it curves behind the fells; admire surrounding mountains such as Place Fell, St Sunday Crag and Fairfield; and wonder at the remoteness of the valley behind you.
 The panoramic views up here will keep you transfixed for ages!